 Do participants really only have five seconds to view the image?

-Yep.
-Participants have five seconds to view your image before answering questions based on what they can recall.
-Users can only take a test once so revisiting the image isn't an option 😉.
+By default, participants will have five seconds to view your image before answering questions based on what they can recall.
+If you feel five seconds is a bit too short for your design, you can adjust the display time up to 20 seconds before moving on to your question(s).
+Users can only take a test once so revisiting the image isn't an option πŸ˜‰.

 Why five seconds?